hopekcc/summer-intern-2025/planning/work-log/zehongyu/week1.md

 - Might need a more appopriate idea on the designing of DB schema
 - Need more communicate with others because the idea and experience from others are very important to me

+(This line is only used to test if it could be pull requested successfully or not)